 The only exception to this rule would be the official docker image, maintained by Mautic itself.
 Probably the best way to go if you really don’t want to install manually, provided that you already know how to use Docker containers.
 You will still face the problem that containers are much less popular than VPSs, when looking for help it will be slightly harder to find, but nowhere close to the difficulty for the rest of automated methods.

 There are so many VPS offerings out there that it’s just impossible to know them all, so I’m going to mention just 3 very good options.
 Technically, any VPS has exactly the same features, what varies is the reliability of the provider and the extra services offered to complement the VPSs.

-- AWS is the most used, most trusted, the one with most features and it can scale to infinitum, however it's also the most expensive, the interface is kind of old school and there are so many possibilities that getting a simple VPS running properly can get confusing.
+– AWS is the most used, most trusted, the one with most features and it can scale at Infinitum, however it’s also the most expensive, the interface is kind of old school and there are so many possibilities that getting a simple VPS running properly can get confusing.

 – Google Cloud is newer, gives you more bang for the buck than AWS with the same reliability and scalability, features are growing fast and the web interface is more modern (however some people find it to be odd).

-- Digital Ocean has only a reduced set of features compared to the previous 2, but the important ones are there.
-Prices are incredibly good for such a reliable provider and the interface is a breathe, it won't scale as much as the other 2 but if your plan on having less than 5 Million contacts, you'll have plenty of room ;-)
+– Digital Ocean has only a reduced set of features compared to the previous 2, but the important ones are there.
+Prices are incredibly good for such a reliable provider and the interface is a breathe, it won’t scale as much as the other 2 but, if you plan on having less than 5 Million contacts, you’ll have plenty of room 😉